iLib-js/ilib-lint/README.md

   parameter must also appear in the "one" category string.
 The idea is to support languages where there are multiple numbers that are considered singular.
+- resolved a bug with the `--config path` command-line parameter where the linter could not load the config file if the path was given as relative to the current directory instead of an absolute path.

 ### v1.11.0